yoasif/yoasif.github.io/_posts/2025-06-23-first-look-drag-to-pin-additional-tabs-in-firefox-nightly-141.markdown

 </figure>
 </p>

 The lack of affordance makes it look pretty much the same as tearing a tab out of a window.
+If you try pinning a tab on release Firefox (via drag and drop), you might actually end up tearing your dragged tab out of the window.

+Firefox Nightly doesn't indicate in any way that that won't happen.

 <p>
 <figure>